Share what kind of mom you are!

 A lot of parents think getting more strict is the answer when the rules they have in place aren’t producing results.
 But piling on more rules and threats keeps children in a state of anxiety, anticipating the next mess-up and subsequent punishment.
 Some kids who are constantly yelled at for breaking a rule walk through life tense and scared.
 Yes, rules are necessary, but when more rules lead to more yelling, we need to go back to the drawing board.

-Restricting games or toys definitely can work and every parent has the right to take a cell phone away or restrict video game privileges.
-But when this move doesn’t work, parents often up the ante by throwing out or giving away a toy or technology.
+Restricting games or toys definitely can work, and every parent has the right to take a cell phone away or restrict video game privileges.
+But when this move doesn’t work, parents often up the ante by throwing out or giving away a toy or piece of tech.
 This is not only traumatizing for a child, but it’s also a violation of trust.
 If someone who knows you well threatens to harm something important to you, it might scare you into compliance—but at what cost?

 child disciplineIf you’re pulling your hair out after trying all sorts of discipline techniques and consequences, listen to this episode of the iMOM Podcast, “The Discipline Du Jour.”
 Subscribe to the podcast to get a new episode (and great parenting insight and inspiration) every Monday.